lenscas/tealr/README.md

 - To go along with the documentation, `tealr` also allow you to be more precise in the types your api works with.
 Think generic methods and typed lambdas.
 No more `Lua::Value`
 - Add macros to make it easier to work with teal, a statically typed dialect of lua.

-It does this by adding new traits and replacing/extending the existing ones from [rlua](https://crates.io/crates/rlua) and [mlua](https://crates.io/crates/mlua).
+It does this by adding new traits and replacing/extending the existing ones from [mlua](https://crates.io/crates/mlua).
 As a result, the api that tealr exposes is as similar as the api from those 2 crates as possible.

 It also contains some macro's to easily generate new types to better express the API type wise.